knative/test-infra/tools/flaky-test-retryer/README.md

 ## Architecture

-The retryer is always running in its own Kubernetes cluster, listening for incoming Pub/Sub messages.
+The retryer is a K8S service, listening for incoming Pub/Sub messages published by prow on job status changes.
 The deployment is described in [this YAML](gke_deployment/retryer_service.yaml), and the basic flow of execution is described below.

 1. Github PR or `/test` comment triggers presubmit job.